How to get a fleet fuel card

+If you do the research into what different cards are offered, you'll be able to determine which ones are accepted at the most locations, have the best rebates, and offer you the most opportunities to create efficiencies.
 Once you’ve narrowed down your list of possibilities, you can compare the rewards and fees of the different fuel card options to find the best deal.

 Nowadays, fuel cards can come with a lot of bells and whistles when you know what to look for.
 With the best fuel cards, you can enjoy fleet management tools, tracking tools, and the ability to add factoring and telematics to your account.
 There’s a lot more to some fuel cards and it’s worth taking the time to see which companies give the full package deal and which simply provide a mechanism for purchasing fuel.

 Step 5: Submit an application for the fuel card that makes the most sense for your business